puneet-panwar/All_about_LSTMs/README.md

 # All_about_LSTMs
 This repo contains a tutorial to start time-series modelling using LSTMs.
-The notebook contains sufficient theory and examples to explain time-series modelling.
+The notebook contains theory and examples to explain time-series modelling.